farlee2121/DevEssentialsBlog/_drafts/PADL/2020-11-20-1-PADL-Architecture.md

 The core development loop revolves around the caller owning the abstractions.
 I like to think of it as selfish design.

-Start with the top-level usecase.
+Start with the top-level use case.

 Always design only to your present need no matter where you are, a function, service, class, etc.
 - Need some data? define it yourself.